MathsNL/MNL/README.md

 # Mathematical Notation Language

-This repository will be the main source of documentation behind MNL.
+This repository will be the main source of documentation behind MNL, as well as discussion on the project.
+MNL is an alternative notation for mathematics, with the intentions of reducing ambiguity and verbosity, and improving the intuitive aspect of mathematical notation.

-MNL is a conceptual notation potentially to be made into a functional programming language.
+Currently, MNL is only a conceptual notation, which we hope to turn into a plain (typed) text notation, as well as support for direct conversion between writing, text, LaTeX and a programming language, which will likely be functional.

-## Goals
+## Background
+Our interest in this project
+started with personal grievances with the standard notation.

-As mathematicians that enjoy programming and programmers that enjoy mathematics, we want a notation that allows us to type out our mathematics without TeX or lots of brackets (This isn't Lisp!)
-We also don't want to over-complicate things, so we'll strip down a lot of the duplicates and context-grammars in the Standard Notation.
+Also, as mathematicians that enjoy programming and programmers that enjoy mathematics, we want a notation that allows us to type out our mathematics without TeX or lots of brackets and clunky notation.
+We also don't want to over-complicate things, so we'll strip down a lot of the duplicates and context-grammars in the standard notation.

-Another thing that would want to do is convert MNL to Standard Notation through an intermediate language to your favourite maths libraries, such as TeX or SVG.
-From there you can go to PDF with one of the countless systems.
+We also want to be able to convert MNL to standard notation through an intermediate language, as well as to mathematics libraries in common use such as TeX and SVG.
+From here, PDFs can be generated easily, allowing an easy conversion between mathematics and text on a screen.

 As mentioned above, we're all programmers here.
-It would be useful to have a system like wolfram alpha to parse MNL files and get out a new MNL file with solutions or simplified versions of functions, expressions and equations.
+It would also be useful to have a system like wolfram alpha to parse MNL files and get out a new MNL file with solutions or simplified versions of functions, expressions and equations.

-## Language
+## Aims
-MNL consists of 6 different components

-*	Constants
-*	Functions
-*	Variables
-*	Operations
-*	Attributions
-*	Text

-###### The any of the following examples will be written in verbose standard notation.

-### Constants
-Constants are the same as those that exist within standard notation.
-The only thing that may be changed is that MNL will provide a standard way to identify constants.

-### Functions
-Functions take inputs and return a single output.
-Functions could be as simple as `x` or more more complicated like `2 * x + 3 * y * y + 1 / z`

-Functions almost have a recursive definition.
-Core functions exist as constants or variables Complex functions consist of any function, either combined with another function via operators or modified using attributes

-### Variables
+### Minimising verbosity
-Variables are a special case function.
-The most basic of function that cannot be described as a constant.
-They consist of a name and have any value you want them to have, but a value is not required for a variable to be used
+Some notation for mathematics can be verbose compared to others (compare, for example, the simple notation for indices, yet the need for an entire $\log$ function for a relatively similar operation).
+We aim to minimise this verbosity (of course, not all notation can be minimal) and, through this, allow quick and easy writing and typing of mathematics.

-### Operations
+### Removing ambiguity
-Operations cannot exist on their own.
-They require an operator to be paired with 2 functions, commonly with one function on either side of the operator

-Operations combine two functions into one.
-For example

-`2 + 3` Is exactly the same as `5`
+The standard equals operator ($=$) can be an equivalence, an identity, a relation, or an assignment.
+Whilst these operations are similar, they can be very different and using the same operator is ambiguous.
+We aim to remove this ambiguity, and make different operations clearly different.

-### Attributions
+### Improving clarity
-Attribution modifies a function to get a new function.
-This requires an attributer and a single function.
-Common attributes in standard notation is the negative symbol.

-`-f(x)` turns the function `f(x)` into the function `(0 - 1) * f(x)`
+Along a similar vein, we aim to improve notation such that similar operations appear similar (but not the same).
+This is necessary such that those learning mathematics can intuitively see that the operations are similar.
+A perfect example is that of logs, indices and roots.
+These operations are all very similar, yet the notation is hugely different.

-### Text
+### Written--Typed conversion
-Text allows editors to write about their mathematics in much more detail that could otherwise be achieved.
-This isn't exactly a mathematical notation but it it a common component of every mathematical work and therefore we want to include it into MNL.
+As both programmers and mathematicians, we aim to make conversion between written and typed mathematics simple.
+Whether this be from written notation to \TeX, or written notation to standard typed text.

+## How can I help?

+At present, this project is motivated purely by interest and is handled by the main contributors only.
+However, any suggestions and discussion on the language and notation is invaluable and we encourage it.

+If you have any thoughts, disagreements, clarifications or ideas, feel free to open an issue and discuss it with us.